matxakav/OT-NWbasedOnGNS3/README.md

 - videos to be added
 - PowerPoint slides to be added

-## Publications

-- Medium blog link to be added

 ## TODO

 - Change the ASAv firewall to pfsense/opnsense or find a licenced firewall